stackblitz/docs/docs/guides/user-guide/keyboard-shortcuts.md

 ---
 title: Keyboard shortcuts
 description: A “keyboard shortcut” or “keybinding” is combination of keys on your keyboard which allows you to perform  common actions such as saving a file, modifying the view, or copying a line of code.
-In the StackBlitz editor this set of shortcuts is predefined and, currently, non-customizable.
+In the StackBlitz this set of shortcuts is predefined and, currently, non-customizable.
 og_image: keyboard-shortcuts.png
 ---

 # {{ $frontmatter.title }}

 A “keyboard shortcut” or “keybinding” is combination of keys on your keyboard which allows you to perform  common actions such as saving a file, modifying the view, or copying a line of code.
-In the StackBlitz editor this set of shortcuts is predefined and, currently, non-customizable.
+In StackBlitz this set of shortcuts is predefined and, currently, non-customizable.

 Choose your platform to see the full list of available shortcuts: [Windows](#windows-keybindings) | [MacOS](#macos-keybindings) | [Linux](#linux-keybindings).